-Twelve students from Years 3 to 6 will be selected to interview Serena Aunon-Chancellor (an American physician, engineer, and NASA astronaut), crew member and a flight engineer on Expedition 56/57 on the International Space Station, as it passes overhead.
-Students have worked collaboratively on the questions they want to ask, and these have been approved by ARISS and NASA.
-Contact will be made at 6.24pm on Tuesday 17th July 2018.
+Twelve students from Years 3 to 6 were selected to interview Serena Aunon-Chancellor (an American physician, engineer, and NASA astronaut), crew member and a flight engineer on Expedition 56/57 on the International Space Station, as it passed overhead.
+Students worked collaboratively on the questions they wanted to ask, and these were approved by ARISS and NASA.
+Contact was made at 6.24pm on Tuesday 17th July 2018.
 A live link on YouTube of our contact with the ISS can be viewed - click here.

-This will be a whole school and community event, and we are very excited about this wonderful opportunity for our school.
+This was a whole school and community event; it was exciting to have this wonderful opportunity for our school.

 ARISS in 2016: